-Make it a habit of using lens hood all the time so that there are no more unwanted light scattering patterns in your pictures.
+Make it a habit of using a lens hood all the time so that there are no more unwanted light-scattering patterns in your pictures.

 2. Take Trial Shots

 All DSLR cameras come with a Depth Of Field (DOF) preview button.
-More than 70% of photographers don’t know that such a button is present in their camera.
+More than 70% of photographers don’t know that such a button is present in their cameras.

 4. Don’t use Cheap Camera filters

-So, if you are making use of a UV filter or CPL filter or an ND filter with your camera, make sure that you use a good quality one.
+So, if you make use of a UV filter or CPL filter, or an ND filter with your camera, make sure to use a good quality one.
 Also, go for one which is made of thin glass rather than thick glass.